The triathlete has been third in the IRONMAN New Zeland, thus obtaining the Slot for the IRONMAN World Championship 2020.

 In km 46 Teresa Adam continued the same, increasing the advantage over the rest of the persecutors.

 Midway through the cycling segment, Adam continued to lead incontestably, while behind the race was broken, Kessler was second to 8 ′ from Adam, McCauley third to 9 ′, McBride fourth to 11:30, Judith fifth to almost 14 ′ and Withrow sixth to more than 20 ′.

 The second part of the cycling sector would continue with the same tonic, Adam dominating alone in a forceful way, and behind the rest of triathletes alone one by one.

 Highlight the abandonment of the winner in 2019 McCauley at the end of cycling.

 Judith fourth when arriving at T2

-At km 12, he placed third
+On km 12, it was placed in third position

 The fourth position went to the Canadian Rachel mcbride with 9:10:07 and the fifth to Julia Grant with 9: 35: 25.

-Thank you very much to all the people who have followed me online from home, to my family, friends and to my husband Javi.
+Thank you very much to all the people who have followed me online from home, to my family, friends and my husband Javi.
 This is wonderful.
 Also, thank all my sponsors this year for their support.
 Thank you very much, we are going to Hawaiii ”